zeithalt/t/index.md

 `⚔️ Battle` won by [Cybernetics Inc](<https://zeithalt.github.io/r/cybernetics_inc.html>)

-Attack by sea and at an unusual time - [Delta Collective](<https://zeithalt.github.io/r/delta_collective.html>) clearly hoped for swift and surprising attack…
+Attack by sea and at an unusual time - [Delta Collective](<https://zeithalt.github.io/r/delta_collective.html>) clearly hoped for a swift and surprising attack…

 However, [Cybers](<https://zeithalt.github.io/r/cybers.html>) were prepared for that: defences were ready, troops anticipated the attack.